-When someone strikes up the courage to admit that they’re depressed, the response they receive from some family members and friends is usually one of the following:
+When someone strikes up the courage to admit they’re depressed, the response they receive from some family members and friends is usually one of the following:

 • “Everybody feels that way sometimes.
 It’s normal.”